cballenar/slidegrubber/README.rst

     >>> s.grub('/my_local_path/my_slide.pdf')
     '/my_local_path/my_slide.pdf'

-You can get additional information such as the title, author, and processed output path after the presentation has been downloaded:
+You can get additional information such as the title, author, and processed output path, directory, and filename after the presentation has been downloaded:

 .. code-block:: console